- For Intended Parents

 This article helps you to be prepared and establish a healthy relationship.
 A lot of relationships between intended parents and surrogates are incredibly positive and end up creating life-long friendships.

 When you work with Hatch, our specialists will support you throughout the whole journey and act as a mediator between you and the intended parents.
-As you match with intended parents and build your relationship, you will also connect with other surrogates through Hatch’s support groups and online communities to share this exciting experience together.
+As you match with your intended parents and build your relationship, you will also connect with other surrogates through Hatch’s support groups and online communities to share this exciting experience together.

 We will do everything in our power to make you feel loved, cherished, and appreciated as you give the gift of parenthood to the intended parents.